“Good evening,” it lowed and sat back heavily on its haunches, “I am the main Dish of the Day. May I interest you in parts of my body?”

 From “The Restaurant at the End of the Universe”, Douglas Adams

 Still not quite like the real thing.
-Cultured Meat in Petri Dish | Science Photo Library
+Cultured meat in petri dish | Science Photo Library

 Post’s hamburger was grayish and did not resemble the meat we are familiar with, which is reddened by the protein myoglobin.
 This protein contains an iron ion and binds oxygen, similar to hemoglobin in the blood, so rich red meat is therefore rich in iron.
 Since Post's cultured meat does not have a blood system that will carry oxygen and nutrients deep into the tissue, it has been grown as thin strips in a very oxygen-rich environment.
 An undesirable side effect of this was a reduction in the expression of myoglobin in muscle cells, and therefore in iron content and red color.

 To succeed in creating artificial flesh to replace what nature has given us, we will have to closely mimic the composition and texture of animal meat at a reasonable cost.
-The meat Post presented in 2013 was very expensive, but he estimates that the cost of a similar steak today would be just over $11.
-Post said he could grow a kilogram of meat for about $80.
+The meat Post presented in 2013 was very expensive, but he estimates that the cost of a similar steak today would be just over 1$1, which means he could grow a kilogram of meat for about $80.
 In addition, he is currently developing artificial meat that will contain both muscle cells and laboratory-grown fat cells, so the next version of his hamburger will be even closer to the meat we know.